dokDork/backdoor-playground/README.md

 # backdoor-playground
 Welcome to the ultimate playground for network enthusiasts!
-This repository features a sleek C reverse shell client that connects back to your server, paired with a Python interception server ready to monitor those calls.
+This repository features a sleek **C reverse undetectable shell** that connects back to your server, paired with a Python interception server ready to monitor those calls.
 🚀 What’s Inside?
 - **C Reverse Shell Client**: Lightweight and efficient, perfect for mastering socket programming.
 - **Python Interception Server**: Your vigilant guardian, intercepting and managing incoming connections with ease.